verocastillo/my-api-challenge/README.md

   - Southern Hemisphere - Wind Speed (mph) vs. Latitude

   My code also exports the CSV with the city data for further analysis and each of the plots was saved as a png file.
 Comments and insights are included within and after each section in the code.

+  **VacationPy**

+  In *VacationPy* I used the data obtained in the first part to create a heatmap for humidity in the cities obtained in the first part by using gmaps.
+Then, I set certain conditions for an ideal vacation:
+  - Temperature between 68 and 86 Farenheit
+  - Cloudiness of 40% or less
+  - Humidity between 30% and 50%

+ After defining these conditions, I used the Places API to obtain hotels nearby the cities that fit my criteria, and added marks to the location of each hotel.
+The screenshots of these results are attached in a folder inside the directory.

+**Conclusions**

+The conclusions from these exercises are simple: the only thing that had a strong correlation to latitude was the temperature: the closer to the equator, the more likely a place will have a higher temperature.
+Moreso, several hotels in different cities and continents were obtained for my ideal vacation.